4 Those Who Wait

 "That you and I are destined to be woven together," I embellished, which she didn't know quite what to make of.
 "Your shrine or mine?"
 I added, which she did.

 Turns out Nadine's a secretary at Naropa.
 Okay, so she's a secretary and I'm a cryptozoologist (I sensed she liked brainy guys; that seemed about right).
 What more did we need to know?
 Ignoring The Animal's hateful snarl, Nadine and I work our way through the dance floor, past the booze 'n chips, by the sloshed Beats giving us blissful waves, and, eventually, out the front door.
 Twenty minutes later, we're scantily ensconced at her Pine Street duplex.
-Being the curious type, I take in the surroundings.
+Being the curious type, I survey the surroundings.

 The first thing that strikes me is the glaring absence of any decorative Denver Broncos Sherpa Throws; most Front Range households had at least one, usually draped over a sofa.
-That's just flat out un-American.
+That's just plain un-American.
 I also noted the presence of a traditional Zen Buddhist altar.
 Naturally, it contained each of the four essential elements: a vessel of flowers (earth), an incense bowl (air, thank god it wasn't patchouli), a water offering (water, obviously), and a candle (fire, as you'd imagine), arranged just so.
-At that point, the integrity of cataloging other ritual objects in the Zenscape like reclining Buddhas and begging bowls had become compromised—I was no longer upright.
+At that point, the integrity of cataloging other ritual objects in the immediate Zenscape like reclining Buddhas and begging bowls had become compromised—I was no longer upright.

-Now that we were one with the universe, I assess recent events as Nadine draws on a Virginia Slim.
+Having became one with the universe, I assess recent events as Nadine draws on a Virginia Slim.
 I've finally managed to drag myself to a Naropa event.
 I've been blessed by a holy man.
 I've gone to a three hour poetry reading and come out on the other side.
 I've met and gotten high with the entire who's who of Beatdom.
 I've tackled the meaning of life with a sensual and sentient woman.

 Not a bad night's work.
 My man-of-the-world training, progressing nicely all summer, has kicked into overdrive now.
 Small wonder I became a regular at these blowouts.